This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Encourage your child to rest.
 Slowly let him or her start to do more each day as the pain decreases.
 Your child will need to avoid contact sports, such as football, while his or her clavicle heals.

-Your child's healthcare provider may recommend physical therapy after his or her clavicle heals.
+Physical therapy may be recommended after your child's clavicle heals.
 A physical therapist teaches your child exercises to help improve movement and strength, and to decrease pain.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.